changtaoshuai/Marketing_Analytics/README.md

 ![](/images/year.png)

-Generally speaking, a higher number of reviews means a higher number of customers or service activities.
-The restaurant seemed to do pretty well during 2016 to 2019, but not 2020 (very likely due to COVID).
+Generally speaking, a higher number of reviews means a higher number of customers or related service activities.
+The restaurant seemed to do pretty well from 2016 to 2019.
+However, there has been a noticeable drop in reviews throughout 2020, most likely due to COVID-19.

 Next, I looked at the number of reviews by month.

 ![](/images/month.png)

-From this graph, we saw people are more likely to leave reviews in August, which is likey to imply a higher number of customers.
+From this graph, we can see people are more likely to leave reviews in August, which suggests that there might be higher number of customers during this month.

-Besides, what if we looked at months in different years?
+Next, I was interested in examining each year individually by month.

 ![](/images/year_month.png)

-Between 2016 and 2020, there is a slight trend that the number of reviews starts low at January, hitting maximum at August, decreasing afterwards and increasing again in December.
-This may also be an implication of customer visit patterns for Fogo de Chao.
+Between 2016 and 2019, there is a slight trend in the number of reviews submnitted, which start low in January and increase through August (with a considerable spike in reviews during the month of August).
+After August, reviews begin to decrease over the next few months with a final spike in December.
+This may be a suggestion as to the number of customer visits per month at Fogo de Chao.

-In addition, when did people like to visit within a month?
+In addition, I wanted to investigate whether or not there were particular days of the month (1st-31st) that costumers preferred to visit.

 ![](/images/day.png)

-This graph showed that people usually eat out more during the mid of the month.
+This graph showed that people are more likely to eat at Fogo de Chao during the middle of the month.

 Lastly, I split reviews into two parts: negative reviews(ratings <= 3) and positive reviews(ratings >= 4) and created a word cloud.